Paying tax: self-employed

 After that, your accounting year will normally cover a period of 12 months, and your tax bill will be based on the profits you made during the accounting year that ended during the tax year.

 • Each tax year runs from 6 April to 5 April- so the 2015-2016 tax year covers profits made in your accounting year that ended between 6 April 2015 and 5 April 2016.

 • The profits you made in this period must be declared in your 2015-16 tax return.
 Deadlines for submission are 31 October 2016 for a paper return and 31 January 2017 for an online return.

 • Tax due must be paid by 31 January 2017.
 If you sent in your return by 31 October, HMRC will work out your tax for you.
-If you send in your return later, you must file it online and the HMRC software will tell you how much tax is due (though it does not always take account of your most recent payment on account).
+If you send in your return later, you must file it online, and the HMRC software will tell you how much tax is due (although it doesn't always take account of your most recent payment on account).

 • If you owe no more than £3,000 tax, are paid a salary or pension, and get your return in by 30 December, the tax can be collected in instalments during the coming year through PAYE.